ConnorDong/cs348project/README.md

 The processed data will be in the `./processed` directory.

-## Backend
+## Initialize the database

-First time:

-To use prduction data, using the mysql command line from the `/db_schema` directory run `source create_tables.sql` and then `source production_data.sql`.
+First, create the table schemas.
+Using the mysql command line from the `/db_schema` directory run `source create_tables.sql`.
+Then do one of the following (in the mysql shell) depending on whether you wish to load the sample or production data:

+- To load the production dataset, run `source production_data.sql`.
 Note that you must replace all occurrences of "/MY/ABSOLUTE/PATH/TO/" path in the LOCAL INFILE commands in `production_data.sql` to the absolute path to the data/processed directory on your system.

-To use sample data, using the mysql command line from the `/db_schema` directory run `source create_tables.sql` and then `source sample_data.sql`
+- To load the sample dataset, run `source sample_data.sql`

+Whenever you make a change to the `sample_data.sql` or `production_data.sql`, you should clear the database by running `create_tables.sql` again and re-run the `sample_data.sql` or `production_data.sql` script.

+## Run the server
+First time install:

 ```
 cd server